thomashashi/thomas_cc_demo/terraform/aws/README.md

 ### Intentions

-- get fqdn of Consul LB `terraform output consul-lb`
-- Access the Consul UI `http://<consul_server_fqdn>:8500/ui`.
+- Intentions can be defined via CLI or the Consul Web UI

-Still on the `listing` server
+  - If using the CLI, connect to `product` server

-- Config Consul Connect to deny all traffic by default
+1. Config Consul Connect to deny all traffic by default
     - `consul intention create -deny '*' '*'`
-  - Test connection by refreshing web browser
-    - Note it cannot reach the APIs
+    - **Show it cannot reach the APIs** by refreshing web browser
-- Allow `web_client` to talk to `listing`
+2. Allow `web_client` to talk to `listing`
     - `consul intention create -allow 'web_client' 'listing'`
-  - Test connection by refreshing web browser
-    - Note it can now reach the `listing` API
+    - **Show it can now reach the `listing` API** by refreshing the web browser
-- Allow `web_client` to talk to `product`
+3. Allow `web_client` to talk to `product`
    - `consul intention create -allow 'web_client' 'product'`
-  - Test connection by refreshing web browser
-    - Note it can now reach the `product` API
+   - **Show it can now reach the `product` API** by refreshing the web browser
-- Delete ability of `web_client` to talk to `product`
+4. Delete ability of `web_client` to talk to `product`
    - `consul intention delete 'web_client' 'product'`
-  - Test connection by refreshing web browser
+   - **Show product` API is unreachable again** by refreshing the web browser
-    - Note `product` API is now unreachable again
-- Scalability of Intentions
+5. Describe "Scalability of Intentions"
-  - with 6 `web_client` instances, 17 `listing` instances and 23 `product` instances
+   - If you have 6 `web_client` instances, 17 `listing` instances and 23 `product` instances
      - you'd have `6 * 17 + 6 * 23 = 240` endpoint combinations to define
-    - All replaced those with _2_ intention definitions
+     - Those can be replaced with just _2_ intention definitions
    - Intentions follow the service
      - If you double the number of backends, you have to add _another_ 240 endpoint combinations
      - With Intentions, you do _nothing_ because intentions follow the service

-### Configuration K/V - displayed in webclient UI
+### Configuration K/V - displayed on webclient UI (under Configuration)

-- Show K/V items on the web UI (under Configurations) by setting KV on Consul
+- Populate K/V items on the webclient UI by adding KV entries in Consul
-- On Consul UI, create a KV named `product/` which will make it a directory
+- On Consul Web UI, create entry `product/` and save
-  - inside that directory, create a key named `state`
-    - in the Consul UI, change the type (lower right corner) to HCL
-    - set the value to `production` and hit save
-  - Additional K/V's created under `product/` will display in the webclient UI
+  - Any K/V's created under `product/` will display in the webclient UI
+  - In Consul Web UI select `product/`, hit create then specify key & value
+    - turn off `code` option or change type to HCL (lower right corner)